igorkll/syslbuild/README.md

 * the ability to include additional files with builditems
 * account for "binaries" files in caching in the "full-disk-image" builditem
 * support "architectures" and "template" for "include" builditem
+* the ability to specify a filesystem revision

 ## roadmap completed
 * execution of arbitrary scripts in the system's chroot, with qemu-static support for execution during assembly for a different architecture